-Intro to 1D Cellular Automata
+1D Cellular Automata

-Rules and Space-Time Diagrams
+Elementary Rules and Space-Time Diagrams

 Figure 1: Rule 30 space-time diagram.

-Define the rule
+Encode the rule table

 rule_number = 30

-rule_bin = np.array([int(x) for x in f"{rule_number:08b}"])
+rule_bin = np.array([int(bit) for bit in f"{rule_number:08b}"])

 def apply_rule(state, rule_bin):